aimms/how-to/Articles/109/109-convert-compound-sets.rst

 To identify compound sets in your application,

 #.
-Download the attached :download:`AIMMS project download <downloads/DeprecateCompoundSets.zip>` and run it using AIMMS 4.54 or more recent.
+Download the attached :download:`AIMMS project download <downloads/DeprecateCompoundSets.zip>` and run it using AIMMS 4.54 or more recent but not more recent than AIMMS 4.72.

 #.
 Copy the ``DeprecateCompoundSetUtilities`` library to your AIMMS project.